DaymudeLab/assembly-theory/pyorca/README.md

-# ORCA Python Library
+# `assembly-theory` Python Library

-PyORCA is a Python library for computing the assembly index of molecules with high-performance Rust-based calculations.
+This is a Python library for computing the assembly index of molecules with high-performance Rust-based calculations.
 It integrates with `RDKit` and is built using `maturin`.

 ## Installation